NVIDIA/aistore/docs/authn.md

 ## Getting Started

 In this section, we use AIStore [Local Playground](/docs/getting_started.md#local-playground).
-This is done for purely (easy-to-use-and-repropduce) demonsration purposes.
+This is done for demonstration purposes, as it's easy to use and reproduce.

+If you already have an AIS cluster deployed and just want to add AuthN to it for authentication and access control, follow [these instructions](#how-to-enable-authn-server-after-deployment).

-To deploy an AIS cluster with AuthN enabled, follow these steps:
+To deploy a new local AIS cluster with AuthN enabled, follow these steps:

-1. Optionally, shutdown and cleanup [Local Playground](/docs/getting_started.md#local-playground):
+1. Optionally, shutdown and cleanup any existing [Local Playground](/docs/getting_started.md#local-playground) deployments:
     ```sh
     make kill clean
     ```

-> **Note:** If you already have AIS cluster deployed and just want to add AuthN to it - that is, enable authentication and access control - follow these [instructions](#how-to-enable-authn-server-after-deployment).

 > **Note:** When deploying AIStore with AuthN, an `admin` user is created by default with `admin` privileges.
+>
+> The default password for the `admin` user **must** be set with the environment variable `AIS_AUTHN_SU_PASS`.
+>
-The default password for the `admin` user isalso `admin`.
-You can override it by setting the environment variable `AIS_AUTHN_ADMIN_PASSWORD` before deployment, as the password cannot be updated after deployment.
-For the list of environment variables, refer to the [Environment and Configuration](#environment-and-configuration) section below.
+> For the list of environment variables, refer to the [Environment and Configuration](#environment-and-configuration) section below.

-2. Deploy the cluster with AuthN enabled:
+2. Deploy the cluster with AuthN enabled and the required environment variables :
     ```sh
-    AIS_AUTHN_ENABLED=true make deploy
+    AIS_AUTHN_ENABLED=true AIS_AUTHN_SU_PASS="adminpass" AIS_AUTHN_SECRET_KEY="demoSecretKey" make deploy
     ```

 This will start up an AIStore cluster with the AuthN server.